rebsonoliveira/sql-server/samples/demos/ivs-people-register/README.md

 ## Related Links

-You can find more information about the components that are used in this sample on these locations:
+You can find more information about the components that are used in this sample in these locations:
 - [ASP.NET Core](http://www.asp.net/core).
 - [JSON Support in Sql Server](https://msdn.microsoft.com/en-us/library/dn921897.aspx).
 - [JQuery DataTables]( https://datatables.net/).